-The landlord recently redid their foyer area and we were delighted to be asked by Rancho’s to make a new backdrop of clay plaster.
+In 2011, their landlord redid their foyer area and we were delighted to be asked by Rancho’s to make a new backdrop of clay plaster.
 As a certified green restaurant (www.dinegreen.com), Ranchos is dedicated to creating healthy, low-impact food for their customers wants to do so in a healthy, low-impact environment.

-The base coat is American Clay Tucson Gold Enjarre.
-The second coat will be a double Tucson Gold skip trowel texture.
+The base coat is American Clay Tucson Gold Enjarre and the second coat is a double and quadruple Tucson Gold mix with a skip trowel texture.
 We would like to thank both American Clay and Olive Branch Green Building Supply for donating some of the materials for this project.

-Ranchos is wonderfully supportive and wants people to see the plastering happening because they value it as an art form.
-So we made some signs to explain what people were seeing.
+Ranchos wanted people to see the plastering happening because they value it as an art form, so we plastered while the restaurant was open.
+We made some signs to explain what people were seeing.
 The sign says:

 “What is clay plaster & why use it?
 Clay plaster is an environmentally friendly alternative to conventional plaster and paint.